-Chapter 213 in the Texas Water Code is designed to protect the water quality of the Edwards aquifer and streams contributing to the Edwards aquifer-they pertain to Travis, Hays, Comal, Bexar, Medina, and Uvalde within the Hill Country area (see map on slide 10)
+Section 213 in the Texas Water Code is designed to protect the water quality of the Edwards aquifer and streams contributing to the Edwards aquifer-they pertain to Travis, Hays, Comal, Bexar, Medina, and Uvalde within the Hill Country area (see map on slide 10)

-Chapter 311 is designed to protect the water quality for lnks Lake, a 10-mile boundary on either side of Lake Buchanan and Lake Travis, and the Pedernales River within 15 miles of Lake Travis.
+Section 311 is designed to protect the water quality for Inks Lake, a 10mile boundary on either side of Lake Buchanan and Lake Travis, and the Pedernales River within 15 miles of Lake Travis.

 The water quality for the remaining area of the Hill Country are not protected by rules specific to this area.
-However, limits on wastewater permits for most of Texas, including the Hill Country but excluding the 2 other areas mentioned above, are identified by Chapter 309 of the Water Code.
-This chapter also includes rules for land irrigation of wastewater.
+However, limits on wastewater permits for most of Texas, including the Hill Country but excluding the 2 other areas mentioned above, are identified by Section 309 of the Water Code.
+This section also includes rules for land irrigation of wastewater.

-Details for major threats to water quality due to inconclusive TCEQ rules legua
+Details for major threats to water quality due to inconclusive rules